rubber-knife/docker-rails-express-react/README.md

 ## Instructions
-Note: DNS must be set up to forward `your-domain.tld` to your current working host for this to work
 1. `$ git clone git@github.com:rubber-knife/docker-rails-express-react.git docker`
 2. `$ cd docker`
 3. `$ cp .env.example .env` — adjust variables as necessary
 3. `$ ./scripts/start`
 5. `$ docker-compose run ruby rails db:create db:migrate`
 6. Verify things are working — eg. check out `https://rails.your-domain.tld`
+Notes:
+    - DNS must be set up to forward `your-domain.tld` to your current working host for this to work
+    - Only one instance of nginx can be bound to port 80; avoid potentionally conflicting instances by running something akin to `sudo service nginx stop`

 ## Current (in progress) workflow
 1. After running `./scripts/start`, two separate docker_compose files will be executed